gnr23/galaxy-lc-ms-tutorial/notebook/tutorial.md

     -   _“Convert retention time (seconds) into minutes”_:  `Yes`
     -   _“Number of decimal places for retention time values reported in ions’ identifiers.”_:  `2`

+:heavy_exclamation_mark: **Comment**:

-:heavy_exclamation_mark: Comment: The information given by this tool is not mandatory for the next step of the metabolomic workflow.
+The information given by this tool is not mandatory for the next step of the metabolomic workflow.

-:heavy_exclamation_mark: **Preparation for next steps**: *At this step of the metabolomic workflow, I will split my analysis by beginning a new Galaxy history with only the 3 tables I need. for tidiness and for future review of the analysis process reasons.
-To begin a new history with the 3 tables from the current history, we use the functionality ‘copy dataset’ and copy it into a new history.* image copy datasets.png
+:heavy_exclamation_mark: **Preparation for next steps**:

+*At this step of the metabolomic workflow, I will split my analysis by beginning a new Galaxy history with only the 3 tables I need. for tidiness and for future review of the analysis process reasons.
+To begin a new history with the 3 tables from the current history, we use the functionality ‘copy dataset’ and copy it into a new history.*

+image copy datasets.png

+## 10. Conclusions :white_check_mark:

+At the end of the Preprocessing step, we have three tabulation-separated tables:

+-   A  **sampleMetadata**  file given and completed
+-   A  **dataMatrix**  file from XCMS.fillChromPeaks
+-   A  **variableMetadata**  file from either XCMS.fillChromPeaks or CAMERA.annotate

 # Data processing: quality checks, normalisation, data filtering